Diliano/databases-music-library-project/README.md

 ## 8. Test-drive and implement the Repository class behaviour

 _After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour._

+title sequenceDiagram

+bottomparticipants

+participant "terminal" as t
+participant "Main program (in app.rb)" as app participant "AlbumRepository class (in 	lib/album_repository.rb)" as ar participant "DatabaseConnection class in (in lib/database_connection.rb)" as db_conn participant "Postgres database" as db

+note left of t: Flow of time\n<align:center>⬇</align>\n<align:center>⬇</align>\n<align:center>⬇</align>

+t->>app:Runs `ruby app.rb`

+app->>db_conn:Opens connection to database by calling `connect` method on DatabaseConnection

+db_conn->>db_conn: Opens database connection using PG and stores the connection

+app->>ar:Calls `all` method on AlbumRepository

+ar->>db_conn:Sends SQL query by calling `exec_params` method on DatabaseConnection

+db_conn->>db: Sends query to database via the open database connection

+db->>db_conn:Returns an array of hashes, one for each row of the albums table

+db_conn->>ar:Returns an array of hashes, one for each row of the albums table

+loop
+	ar->>ar:Loops through array and creates an 		Album object for every row end

+ar->>app:Returns array of Album objects

+app->>t:Prints list of albums to terminal